jacgoldsm/tslib/docs/index.md

 See what it looks like on a local server with `mkdocs serve`.
 Once it looks right, deploy with `mkdocs gh-deploy`.

+Once it's deployed, delete the site/ repository so it doesn't pollute the main branch.